-Hong Kong protesters on the march after plea to colonial power UK
+Hong Kong protesters march after call on UK to keep China in check

 HONG KONG (Reuters) - Thousands of Hong Kong pro-democracy protesters marched under a sea of umbrellas on Sunday after hundreds had sung “God Save the Queen” outside the British Consulate demanding that the former colonial power ensures China honours the city’s freedoms.

-Top-brand department stores in the Causeway Bay shopping district and the Central business area to the west closed their shutters in case of a return to the mob violence of last weekend.
+Top-brand department stores in the Causeway Bay shopping district and the Central business area to the west closed their shutters in case of a return to the mob violence of past weekends.

+“We’re still going to Central as that was the original plan,” said one woman, who only gave her name as Kitkat, after a mass rally in Causeway Bay failed to get police permission.

+Some protesters tore down and set fire to a red banner proclaiming the 70th anniversary on Oct.
+1 of the founding of the People’s Republic of China, a date by which China will be eager for the protests to be over.

+Some others were digging up pathway bricks under the cover of umbrellas.
+In previous clashes bricks have been thrown at police.

-The Chinese-ruled territory has been rocked by more than three months of sometimes violent protests, with demonstrators angry about what they see as creeping interference by Beijing in their city’s affairs despite a promise of autonomy.
+The Chinese-ruled territory has been rocked by more than three months of sometimes violent unrest, with demonstrators angry about what they see as creeping interference by Beijing in their city’s affairs despite a promise of autonomy.

 The Sino-British Joint Declaration, signed in 1984, lays out Hong Kong’s future after its return to China in 1997, a “one country, two systems” formula that ensures freedoms not enjoyed on the mainland.